Studentized sensitivity analysis for the sample average treatment effect in paired observational studies: Introduction

 \subsection{Additivity in observational studies}

 In the context of observational studies, the restrictiveness of the constant effects assumptions faces additional scrutiny when assessing the robustness of a study's findings to unmeasured confounding through a \textit{sensitivity analysis}.
-There is a perception that, with few exceptions, the methodology described in \citet[][\S 4.2]{obs} requires the researcher to posit a sharp null hypothesis, and that the model may not readily extend to tests of average causal effects in the face of effect heterogeneity.
-Hill opines that when conducting a sensitivity analysis, ``the focus on additive treatment effects...is potentially problematic" \citep[][p.
-308]{hil02}, while Robins states that any gain from Rosenbaum's model for a sensitity analysis is offset ``...by Rosenbaum's assumption that individual outcomes are deterministic and that an additive treatment effect model holds."
+There is a perception that, with few exceptions, the methodology described in \citet[][\S 4]{obs} requires the researcher to posit a sharp null hypothesis, and that the model may not readily extend to tests of average causal effects in the face of effect heterogeneity.
+Hill opines that when conducting a sensitivity analysis, ``the focus on additive treatment effects...is potentially problematic'' \citep[][p.
+308]{hil02}, while Robins states that any gain from Rosenbaum's model for a sensitity analysis is offset ``...by Rosenbaum's assumption that individual outcomes are deterministic and that an additive treatment effect model holds'' \citep[][p.
+310]{rob02}.
 There is concern, in particular, that sensitivity analyses conducted assuming constant effects may paint an overly optimistic picture of the study's sensitivity to hidden bias.
 The fear is that certain patterns of unmeasured confounding may conspire with the unidentified aspects of the constant effects model, rendering the analysis assuming constant effects inadequate.
-One particular argument is that in observational studies, individuals may tend to self-select into the treatment group which they know to be most beneficial to them.
-For a treated and control individual with the same observed covariate value $x$, one may then expect a difference in the observed response between the treated and control individuals due to this ``essential heterogeneity," even if there truly was no average effect of the treatment at that point $x$. \citep{hec06}.
+One particular argument is that in observational studies, individuals may self-select into the treatment group which they know to be most beneficial to them.
+For a treated and control individual with the same observed covariate value $x$, one may then expect a difference in the observed response between the treated and control individuals due to this ``essential heterogeneity,'' even if there truly was no average effect of the treatment at that point $x$. \citep{hec06}.
+A constant treatment effect model precludes varying treatment effects of this nature, leading some to call into question the utility of models assuming additivity.